Snješko Cerin: Club career

 Between 1976 and 1986 Cerin spent ten seasons with Dinamo, and was the club's leading goalscorer in five of those seasons.
 Apart from the 1981–82 league title he also helped Dinamo win two Yugoslav Cups (in 1980 and 1983).
 He made a total of 474 appearances for Dinamo across all competition, scoring 295 goals for the club.
 This includes 216 appearances and 101 goals in the Yugoslav First League, which made him the club's top all-time scorer of the Yugoslav era.

 Alongside players such as Marko Mlinarić, Velimir Zajec, Stjepan Deverić, and Zlatko Kranjčar, Cerin was part of one of the most successful periods in Dinamo's history, as during his time at the club they also finished runners-up in the league twice (1976–77, 1978–79) and runners-up in the national cup three times (1982, 1985, 1986).
 However, in spite of his excellent scoring record, Cerin was constantly overlooked by national team managers and was never called to play for Yugoslavia.

 In 1985 Cerin left Croatia briefly to play in the American Major Indoor Soccer League (MISL), where he was known as "John Cerin".
 He scored a single goal in three matches for the Kansas City Comets.

 He was recalled to Dinamo by his former manager Miroslav Blažević in the winter break of the 1985–86 season.
 Cerin played for Dinamo one half-season under Blažević, finishing sixth in the league, and missing out on qualifying for an UEFA Cup spot by a single point, in a season best remembered for the huge match-fixing scandal on the last match day.

-Cerin then left left the club for good in 1986, to play a single season at SK Austria Klagenfurt in Austria.
+Cerin then left the club for good in 1986, to play a single season at SK Austria Klagenfurt in Austria.
 He then returned to Zagreb and appeared in a handful of games for another small local side NK Novi Zagreb, before retiring from football completely by the late 1980s.

 After retirement, Cerin opened a pub in Zagreb which he ran well into the 1990s.
 By 2001, he had moved to Privlaka, a small seaside town near Zadar, where he opened a small privately owned retirement home.